Medicare Q and A

 There is no difference, they are two ways of saying the same coverage.
 A Medigap plan (Medicare Supplement) carries a monthly premium, usually taken out when the regular Medicare premium is paid, and it is available through a broker.
 Medigap plans can cover the many out-of-pocket costs associated with Medicare.
 Just like Original Medicare, there are several different plans available.

 - Can I switch plans if I’m not happy with my current plan?

 It depends on the type of plan you have, when you qualified for it, and whether you receive any extra help with drug costs.
 Most of the time you can only switch Medicare Advantage and Drug plans during the Open Enrollment period, which is October 7 through December 15 of every calendar year.
 It is also possible to make certain changes to plans during January 1 through March 31.
 If you want to make changes to your Medigap plan, you can usually do this any time of year but medical underwriting may apply.
 Speak with one of our trained brokers who will ask the right questions to determine if you are eligible to switch now or have to wait until the open enrollment.

 - What is the difference between Original Medicare and Medicare Advantage?

 Original Medicare (Parts A or B) has a different fee structure than Medicare Advantage (Part C).
-For example, Original Medicare has a 20% coinsurance for a doctor whereas Medicare Advantage may have a $10 copay.
+For example, Original Medicare has a 20% coinsurance for a doctor whereas Medicare Advantage may have a copay which varies based on the plan.
 Original Medicare include medications and must be added on separately, but Medicare Advantage does.
 Finally Medicare does not have a network of doctors and hospitals but Medicare Advantage is typically HMO or PPO meaning you must stay in a network of doctors and hospitals.